Turkey says chemical arms use would escalate Syria crisis

 "We've seen that the regime in Syria doesn't seem to have much respect for human life, but we can't be definitive on this until we see definitive evidence," Mann said.

-(Additional reporting by Nick Tattersall in Istanbul, Adrian Croft in Brussels, Gabriela Baczynska in Moscow and Jeff Mason in Washington; Writing by Nick Tattersall; Editing by Alistair Lyon and Tom Pfeiffer)
+(Additional reporting by Nick Tattersall in Istanbul, Adrian Croft in Brussels and Gabriela Baczynska in Moscow; Writing by Nick Tattersall; Editing by Alistair Lyon)